balliegojr/balliegojr.github.io/content/01-state-machine/index.md

 # Conclusion

-Time for a very opinionated conclusion....
+Time for a very opinionated conclusion...

 My favorite approach is, of course, the composable trait implementation - I even had to write a blog post about it!!! - I think it makes for very clean and reusable code with minimal overhead.